Surfer12/cis240/reading-week-1.md

 *   **Binary Addition:** Similar to decimal addition, but with only two digits (0 and 1).
 Carry digits are generated when the sum of digits in a column exceeds 1.
 *   **Binary Subtraction:** Similar to decimal subtraction, but borrowing is required when subtracting a larger digit from a smaller one.

+- "The concepts of binary addition and subtraction are fundamental to computer architecture.
+They are interconnected with topics like integer overflow and character encoding,"[text](binary-arithmetic-reflecton.md)

 *   **Integer Overflow:** Occurs when the result of an arithmetic operation exceeds the maximum value that can be represented with a given number of bits.
     *   **Unsigned Overflow:** Occurs when adding two positive numbers results in a number too large to be represented.
     *   **Signed Overflow (Two's Complement):** Occurs when adding two numbers of the same sign results in a number with the opposite sign, exceeding the representable range.